Dien-ei/mysql_project/README.md

 # mysql_project
 This repository is filled by the Aribah project group or portfolio MySQL
-1. Data Analyst Salaries Job > Project Portfolio from MySkill.id
+1. Data Analytics Salaries Job > Project Portfolio from MySkill.id
 2. Tech Corp > Project Portfolio from MySkill.id